I have submitted my FAFSA. Now what?

 The Student Administration System is used by the OSFAS to display a student's financial aid status, request additional information from a student, and post a student's financial aid awards.
 Students may accept, decline, and reduce offers online.

-The Financial Aid Shopping Sheet is a tool designed to help students assess their total cost of attending UConn.
+The Financial Aid College Financing Plan is a tool designed to help students assess their total cost of attending UConn.
 More information about the Financial Aid Shopping Sheet can be found on the Financial Aid Shopping Sheet website.

 What is Verification?